Updated on September 11, 2025.

 What symptoms can tapeworm infections cause?

-There’s one big exception: If people swallow the eggs of certain tapeworms, the worms can invade other parts of the body and form cysts in muscles, the brain or other organs.
-This serious disease, called cysticercosis, can lead to muscle or eye damage, headaches, seizures or even strokes.
+There’s one big exception: If people swallow the eggs of certain tapeworms, the worms can invade other parts of the body and form cysts in muscles, the brain, or other organs.
+This serious disease, called cysticercosis, can lead to muscle or eye damage, headaches, seizures, or even strokes.

-Signs to look out for?
+What are tapeworm signs to look for?

 If you think you have a tapeworm infection, check your stool.
 You may be able to see tapeworm segments that you’ve passed.

-Eating undercooked or raw beef, pork or fish can cause tapeworm infections.
-You can also get tapeworms by consuming food or water contaminated with feces from a person or animal that is infected.
-Make sure you and all the members of your family wash your hands properly, especially before making food and after using the bathroom or changing diapers.
+To avoid infection, make sure you and all the members of your family wash your hands properly, especially before making food and after using the bathroom or changing diapers.
 Also, ensure that all meat is cooked properly and double-check it with a food thermometer.

 How are tapeworm infections treated?